-It’s June, which means that school is finally out for the summer!
+It’s June, which means that school is over for the summer!
 If it’s not yet, it will be very soon.

-Now that you’re no longer a rising junior but not yet a senior, we know that senior year (and college planning) is closer than ever before.
+Now that you’re no longer a junior but still not quite yet a senior, your FINAL YEAR of high school is closer than ever before.
+This is a big deal; it's time to get serious about college planning!

 As a soon-to-be senior, the rest of the summer is going to be an exciting time.
 It will also really affect how hectic your fall is going to be because the more you prepare now, the better off you’ll be later.